 Common Causes of Dry Dog Ears

 Are your dog’s dry ears seasonal?
 Did you recently change his or her food?
-Allergies to food, environmental factors, or even plastic bowls can spark an allergic reaction that causes drying out of the ears and scaly patches.
+Have they been put on any new medications from the vet?
+Allergies to food, medicine, environmental factors, or even something as simple as plastic bowls can spark an allergic reaction that causes drying out of the ears and scaly patches.

 2. Poor diet

 A lack of essential nutrients, such as omega 3 fatty acids, can cause dry and unhealthy skin conditions.
 Certain fillers found in many dog foods can also contribute to the problem; corn and pork are common culprits.
 Investing in a high quality dog food that meets the individualized needs of your dog can make a big difference in their skin and overall health.

 Is your dog on a flea medication?
 Fleas can cause dry and itchy dog ears.
 They can also cause an allergic reaction leading to swelling and redness or oozing, crusty skin.

 The inner folds of your dog’s ears are dark and moist, aka the ideal spot for bacteria and yeast to flourish.
 If your dog is constantly scratching at his ears, the problem might relate to an underlying infection.
 Continuous scratching can cause dryness and scaly bald patches to form, hence why the problem may seem to begin and end with dry ears when there’s something more going on.

 Give your dog several baths each week.
 Use a medicated shampoo bar for dogs on and around the ears.
 The Silky Soft Shampoo Bar is a great option because it is formulated to moisturize and soothe dry, flaky or chapped skin.